jiah29/TWM/README.md

 This python scripts contains a maximizing `Rank` function to rank each route based on the result csv returned from `Runner.py`.

-- Note that it is possible to include more than 1 csv files provided that they are in similar structure/format as shown in `Results.csv`.
+- Note that it is possible to include more than 1 csv files if you wish to add other metrics not included/calculated in th model, provided that they are in similar structure/format as shown in `Results.csv`.
 - By default, all metrics have the same weight of 1.
 If you would like to weight metrics differently, you need to manually add a weight row in the last line of the csv result file with the corresponding weight for each metrics, as shown in the sample `Results.csv`.

 The script returns a csv file containing the ranked score for each routes within each metric and overall taking into account all (possibly weighted) metrics.
 See `RankedRoutes.csv` for a sample of returned data.